bquarant/wip/_posts/2014-05-27-cutaneous-mycoses.md

 - **Candidal Intertrigo**: Erythematous, macerated plaques or erosions.
 Increased risk with obesity, diabetes, antibiotics, steroids, chemotherapy, or restrictive clothing.
 Common sites are gluteal, inframammary, infrapannicular, inguinal, and interdigital.
 Usually caused by *C. albicans*, topical prescription and use nystatin with a drying agent applied at a different time.

 - **Malessezia**: Common commensal skin dimorphic fungi.
-3 groups of infections: Tinea (pityriasis) veriscolor - upper body scaly lesions, usually the opposite color of the patient's skin, treat with ketoconazole; seborrheic dermatitis: "seborrhea" - scalp, face, and trunk. , invasive infections of the immunocompromised.
+3 groups of infections: Tinea (pityriasis) veriscolor - upper body scaly lesions, usually the opposite color of the patient's skin, treat with ketoconazole; seborrheic dermatitis: "seborrhea" - scalp, face, and trunk.

 <span><br></span>